Refugee Student Settlement Pathway Support: What to expect?

 Exit fees

 Flights: Students are responsible for the costs of flights to Australia.
 Skill Path partners with IOM to offer affordable flight costs and assistance arranging exit permission.
+Students can also utilise the Spark Finance Refugee Student Loan Scheme to cover the costs of flights, if needed.

 The RSSP is built on partnership: between RSSP students, Skill Path, partner agencies, universities, and the communities in Australia.
 We're committed to supporting you every step of the way.
 Here's what that partnership looks like in practice: